 Why doesn’t anyone tell me?
 Is Rohit…?
 Who brought me here?
 Why am I here?

 Once more Asha was tangled in a whirlwind of questions.
-But this time, she got her answers almost immediately, for Ashok walked into the room smiling.
+But this time, she got her answers almost immediately, for Rohit walked into the room smiling.

 Asha felt delighted and relieved on seeing him, as tears of joy streamed down her eyes.
 Later, after her discharge, he answered all her questions.

 He began his narration – I started from office quite early that day.
 The roads were fast filling with water.
 But I managed to drive.
 But due to the roads being flooded, I failed to see a pothole, and fell down.
 My phone got lost.
 I continued to drive and then suddenly my bike stopped.
 It simply refused to start.
 I abandoned it.
 I was frightened.
 I didn’t know what to do.
 I stood in the middle of the road holding a traffic light post tightly.
 As I stood there, waiting for someone to help, I saw some people being washed away.
 I don’t know for how long I waited.
 Finally a lorry driver picked me up and dropped me at this junction.